 Photographs and video are considered more intrusive than facts alone, especially if taken covertly.
 In the Campbell case, Baroness Hale said privacy law does not prevent pictures being taken of people doing mundane things such as “popping out for a pint of milk” that convey only trivial information.
 However, this has been complicated by a European Court of Human Rights ruling in the case of Princess Caroline of Monaco, who successful argued that someone’s daily business did not contribute to “a debate of general interest” and so was private.
 The rules are also tighter regarding children (see below).

-Pictures of people on remote beaches have usually resulting only in legal settlements outside court, meaning a lack of guidance based on court rulings.
+Pictures of people on remote beaches have usually resulted only in legal settlements outside court, meaning a lack of guidance based on court rulings.
 However:

 In Campbell, being photographed outside a Narcotics Anonymous meeting might deter the model from attending future meetings – so it was private.